 It’s also helpful to take a look at your credit reports before applying to new credit accounts.
 You don’t want errors to hold you back from qualifying.

 💡 Did you know that only 33% of Americans checked their credit reports each year?

 📘 Are you trying to build up credit for the first time?
-Take a look at our guide to building credit: 5 Most Effective Ways to Start Building Credit in 2021.
+Take a look at our guide on how to build credit.

 How to Read Your Credit Report